-A veteran journalist, Kevin Connolly joined the Drugwatch team as the website's managing editor in 2017.
+A veteran journalist, Kevin Connolly joined the Drugwatch team as the website’s managing editor in 2016.
 He provides a watchdog perspective to Drugwatch honed after 20 years as a reporter and editor for newspapers, mainly the Orlando Sentinel.
 He demands accountability from pharmaceutical companies hawking dangerous drugs and device manufacturers selling defective medical products.
-His passion for justice was developed as a journalist who demanded accountability from elected officials and government agencies.
+He is a member of the International Society for Medical Publication Professionals, the Drug Information Association and Investigative Reporters and Editors.

 His passion for journalism flourished at a young age: As a young paperboy, he helped his family deliver Sunday editions of the Providence Journal before sunrise.
 As a teen, he volunteered at a local hospital as he explored his interest in health care.
 But as an adult, he was drawn into journalism, working in every role at his campus newspaper at the University of South Florida in Tampa.
 He was a freelancer for the Tampa Times and part-time editor and designer for the Charlotte Sun Herald in southwest Florida.
 He earned a bachelor’s degree in mass communications from USF.